-In December 2015, the Food and Drug Administration (FDA) moved from a lifetime ban on gay and bisexual men donating blood to a deferral of one year for any man who has had sex with another man during the past 12 months.
+On April 2, 2020, the Food and Drug Administration (FDA) announced that it was updating its policy regarding blood donations from men who have sex with men (MSM), reducing the deferral period from 12 months to three months.
 Blood centers nationwide screen potential donors by asking a set of questions written to determine risk factors that could indicate possible infection with a transmissible disease, such as HIV or hepatitis.
 According to the Food and Drug Administration, this pre-screening eliminates up to 90 percent of donors who may be carrying a blood-borne disease.

 Who writes the policy?

 The FDA’s Center for Biologics Evaluation and Research regulates and establishes standards for the collection of blood and blood products.
 The center receives advise on this issue by the Blood Products Advisory Council, which meets regularly to consider issues such as altering the pool of potential blood donors.

 If officials can test for HIV in blood, why don’t they allow anyone to donate and then destroy tainted units?

 Every donated unit of blood undergoes a rigorous series of tests to determine any possible presence of HIV, hepatitis, syphilis and other blood-borne disease.
 None of these tests, however, are 100 percent accurate, and they can produce faulty results.
 For instance, despite current restrictions and testing of approximately 12 million units donated each year, 10 HIV-infected units have slipped through.
 To ensure the safety of blood and other tissues for donation, the FDA uses scientific data to automatically defer certain populations.
 Because gay and bisexual men have higher incidence of disease, they are eliminated from the donor pool immediately.